mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

   (let ((v (velocity local)))
     (* 1/2 mass (dot-product v v))))
 ```

+`L-free-particle` is a function that takes some `mass` and returns a *new* function.
+The new function takes an instance of a "local tuple" and returns the value of the "Lagrangian".
+This is the function that you query at every point along some evolving path in configuration space.
+For realizable physical paths, the integral of this function should by minimized, or stationary.

+Why?
+That's what we're trying to develop here.

 Suppose we let \\(q\\) denote a coordinate path function that maps time to position components: